kylegrover/volcogui/PROJECT_SUMMARY.md

 A **complete cross-platform desktop application** for running Volco 3D print simulations with a modern GUI.

-**Latest Update:** Volco now fully integrated - app detects Volco in `../volco`, runs real simulations, and displays actual results!
+**Latest Update:** Volco now fully integrated as a git submodule - app runs real simulations and displays actual results!

 ## 📦 Project Structure